A Cultural Heritage training centre since 2012, ECH delivered the Heritage Lottery Funded 'Heritage Leadership Programme':

 communicate those skills to future employers."

-Trainees have now secured the following roles:
+Trainees have now secured

 - Community Curator, National Army Museum